 The apparent consensus in the Convention over using the three-fifths ratio for congressional votes broke down, however, over a recurrence of the bitter fights on what weight to give to slaves.
-When the issue was not tax, but rather power in the Congress, the motives of North and South were reversed and the sides used each others' previous analogies.
-The South firmly maintained that slaves should be counted at 100 percent, just as free workers were counted in the North.87 The North would not accede to counting slaves at 100 percent in allocating votes in Congress.
-Governeur Morris of Pennsylvania said that he "could never agree to give such encouragement to the slave trade as would be given by allowing them a representation for their [slaves]."88 The admission of slaves into the Representation, he said comes to this: that the inhabitant of Georgia and S.C. who goes to the Coast of Africa, and in defiance of the most sacred laws of humanity tears away his fellow creatures from their dearest connections & dam[n]s them to the most cruel bondages, shall [thereby] have more votes [in Congress] in a Govt. instituted for protection of the rights of mankind.
+When the issue was not tax, but rather power in the Congress, the motives of North and South were reversed and the sides used each others' previous analogies.86 The South firmly maintained that slaves should be counted at 100 percent, just as free workers were counted in the North.87 The North would not accede to counting slaves at 100 percent in allocating votes in Congress.
+Governeur Morris of Pennsylvania said that he "could never agree to give such encouragement to the slave trade as would be given by allowing them a representation for their [slaves]."88 The admission of slaves into the Representation, he said, comes to this: that the inhabitant of Georgia and S.C. who goes to the Coast of Africa, and in defiance of the most sacred laws of humanity tears away his fellow creatures from their dearest connections & dam[n]s them to the most cruel bondages, shall [thereby] have more votes [in Congress] in a Govt. instituted for protection of the rights of mankind.89 three-fifths.

-In the Convention, Morris proposed that not only votes in the Congress but also direct taxes should be apportioned counting slaves at three-fifths.
 It was his motion that was passed and became part of the Constitution.
-With a tax on slaves, the Southern incentive to enslave more Africans would be reduced.
+90 With a tax on slaves, the Southern incentive to enslave more Africans would be reduced.
 Morris's motion changed votes in the North.
 In comparison with the four-states-to-six defeat on the issue of apportionment of congressional votes (counting slaves at three-fifths) only the day before, with a tax on slaves, Pennsylvania and Maryland changed their votes from "no" to "yes," and Massachusetts changed its vote from "no" to divided.
-The compromise counting slaves at three-fifths in both votes and apportionment of direct passed six states to two, with two divided.
-The purpose of apportionment of direct tax was, thus, to penalize slavery.
+The compromise counting slaves at three-fifths in both votes and apportionment of direct passed six states to two, with two divided.91 The purpose of apportionment of direct tax was, thus, to penalize slavery.
 Apportionment was adopted as a slavery issue to erect a bridge so that North and South could reach compromise over votes in Congress.